Are there any restrictions on transferring personal data and how can these be overcome?

 Cross-border data transfers under the General Data Protection Law

-Effective February 2020, the General Data Protection Law (LGPD) will set the standard for international data transfers in Brazil.
+Effective August 2020, the General Data Protection Law will set the standard for international data transfers in Brazil.
 Brazilian employers will be able to transfer employee data in cases including:

-- when the data is being transferred to countries or international organizations that provide a level of protection that is deemed adequate under the LGPD;
+- when the data is being transferred to countries or international organizations that provide a level of protection that is deemed adequate under the new General Data Protection Law (The Data Protection Authority, ANPD, will determine which countries and international organizations are considered to have adequate protections in place);

-- when the controller can prove compliance with the principles and rights that are outlined in the law via: a) contractual clauses (either standard or specific to a given transfer); b) global corporate rules; or, c) regularly issued stamps, certificates and codes of conduct;
+- when the controller can prove compliance with the principles and rights that are outlined in the law via: a) contractual clauses (either standard or specific to a given transfer); b) global corporate rules; or, c) regularly issued stamps, certificates and codes of conduct (The ANPD will define the minimum content of the model contractual clauses and verify contractual clauses, global corporate rules, stamps, certificates and codes of conduct);

 - when the employees have given their specific consent for the transfer, and they were given prior information about the international nature of the operation (i.e. they have specifically consented to their data being transferred internationally for the given purpose);